When a GP sees a patient who has a breast condition that requires a specialist referral, then the Hauora Tairāwhiti Breast team is involved.

 The Radiologist will read your results after your mammogram and ultrasound test.

-A Breast care Nurse will be in Radiology where you will have an Ultrasound test and will be more than happy to discuss results or answer any questions.
-Your results will be available from you GP 7 days following.
+A Breastcare Nurse will be in Radiology where you will have an Ultrasound test and will be more than happy to discuss results or answer any questions.
+Your results will be available from your GP seven days following.

-If you have a mammogram only – see your GP 7 days following for results.
+If you have a mammogram only – see your GP seven days following for results.

-Results of these preliminary investigations determines whether a clinic appointment with the surgeon is required.
+Results of these preliminary investigations determine whether a clinic appointment with the surgeon is required.

 Exams and procedures: